 A Limelight Photofacials treatment is a great way to treat numerous skin concerns.

-Patients have experienced incredible results on their hands, face, legs, chest, and other body parts.
+Patients have experienced incredible results on their hands, faces, legs, chest, and other body parts.

 What does a LimeLight Photofacial Treatment Entail?